Doc Martin: Original character

-Martin Clunes originally played a character called Dr Martin Bamford in the 2000 film Saving Grace—written by Mark Crowdy and Craig Ferguson—and its two made-for-TV prequels, Doc Martin and Doc Martin and the Legend of the Cloutie, which were made by British Sky Broadcasting (BSkyB).
-The prequels show Bamford as a successful obstetrician, rather than a surgeon, who finds out that his wife has been carrying on extramarital affairs behind his back.
-After confronting her with his discovery, he escapes London and heads for Port Isaac, a small coastal town in Cornwall which he remembers fondly from his youth.
+Martin Clunes originally played a character called Dr. Martin Bamford in the comedy film Saving Grace (2000)—written by Mark Crowdy and Craig Ferguson—and its two made-for-TV films, Doc Martin and Doc Martin and the Legend of the Cloutie, which were made by British Sky Broadcasting (BSkyB).
+The films show Bamford as a successful obstetrician, rather than a surgeon, who finds out that his wife has been carrying on extramarital affairs behind his back.
+After confronting her with his discovery, he escapes London and heads for Port Isaac, a small coastal town in Cornwall that he remembers fondly from his youth.
 Shortly after he arrives, he is involved in the mystery of the "Jellymaker" and, following the departure of the village's resident GP, decides to stay and fill the vacancy.
 In these three films the village is not known as Portwenn.

 The Martin Bamford character is friendly and laid-back, seeming to enjoy his retreat from the career pressures and conflicts he left behind in London.
 He drinks and smokes carelessly, including a mild illegal drug, and has no problem getting his hands and clothes dirty by temporarily working as a lobster and crab fisherman aboard a local boat.

-The original deal had been to produce two television films per year for three years, but Sky Pictures folded after the first two episodes were made, so Clunes's company tried to sell the franchise to ITV.
+The original deal had been to produce two television films per year for three years, but Sky Pictures folded after the first two episodes were made, so Clunes's company tried to sell the concept to ITV.
 The new network felt that the doctor character should be portrayed as a "townie", a fish out of water who is uncomfortable in the countryside.
 They also wanted something darker, so Clunes suggested that the doctor be curmudgeonly, socially inept, and formal.
 The new doctor's surname was changed to Ellingham, an anagram of the last name of the new writer, Dominic Minghella, who was brought in to rework the doctor's background and create a new cast of supporting characters.

 Apart from Clunes, the only actors to appear in both versions of Doc Martin are Tristan Sturrock and Tony Maudsley.

 Episodes

-Ten series totalling 79 episodes aired on ITV in the UK between 2004 and 2022.
+Ten series, totalling 79 episodes, aired on ITV in the UK between 2004 and 2022.
 Episodes are just under 50 minutes long, except for the 2006 TV film which is 92 minutes, and the 2022 Christmas special.
 In the US, American Public Television provided the 2006 TV film as a two-part episode, with the second episode airing a week after the first.

-In April 2020 director Nigel Cole confirmed plans for a tenth and final series, which aired in Autumn 2022.
+In April 2020, director Nigel Cole confirmed plans for a tenth and final series, which aired in Autumn 2022.

+Locations

+The programme is set in the fictional seaside village of Portwenn and filmed on location in the village of Port Isaac, Cornwall, United Kingdom, with most interior scenes shot in a converted local barn.
+Fern Cottage is used as the home and surgery of Doctor Ellingham.